 The When & Where form will start with fields for a single event instance.
-This instance must have a start time, end time, and a location.
+This instance must have a start time, end time, and either a physical or virtual location.

 When an event instance re-occurs, instances are automatically generated for you based on the range you specify.
 For example, if your event runs from Monday thru Friday daily from 8:00 AM to 5:00 PM, you can create one event instance with a start date of Monday at 8:00 AM and end date of Monday at 5:00 PM, then set a recurrence rule of "daily" until Friday.
 See the Recurring Events section for more information.

-To select an existing location for your event instance, start typing the name of your location in the text field provided.
+To select an existing physical location for your event instance, check the physical location checkbox and start typing the name of your location in the text field that appears.
 A list of suggestions will appear if an existing location is found.
 Click the suggestion, or use the up and down arrow keys and hit Enter to select a suggestion.

-To create a new location, click the green "+" button that appears in the location field.
-A new form will appear to the right, where you can add a new location name, room number, and a link to more information about the location, preferrably from map.ucf.edu.
+To create a new physical location, check the Physical Location checkbox and click the green "+" button that appears in the location field.
+A new form will appear to the right, where you can add a new location name, room number, and a link to more information about the location, preferably from map.ucf.edu.